theQuert/Knowledge-Updating-System/progress.md

 3. Merge the output with our original dataset, then prove our method is capable to update an full-article given its old version and the triggered news event.

 ### TODO
-- Extract the `top-3` editions paragraphs from training, testing, and dev set.
+- Extract the `top-3` most-edited paragraphs from training, testing, and dev set.
+(Extract from `relabeled` pt file)
 #### May meet the alignment problem between the position from old and new paragraphs. *Make sure to check if the `#papagraphs` is same between content and summary.*
 - Combine the `top-3` paragraphs from `content` and the triggered news as our new input (`content` of our wcep-format dataset), the `summary` would be the updated information.
 - Since we extract the `top-3` paragraphs, the amount of our data will be 3-times larger.
-- ***Statistics of the indices of those paragraph neeeded to be updated.***
+- **Statistics of the indices of those paragraph neeeded to be updated.**
 - Create the baseline after the extraction.
 (So, we will have new baseline)
 - Apply `PRIMERA-WCEP` to fine-tune our new-constructed dataset.
 - Examine the result with the baseline.